soufiane377/wifi_scan/README.md

 # wifi_scan
-this app scans your wifi in the background every x minutes and only alert you when someone connect/disconnect from the network
+this app scans your wifi in background every x minutes and only alert you when someone connect/disconnect from the network

 # Build
 Pre-requisites